-Together, Allora & Calzadilla are one of the world’s most dynamic conceptual art power duos.
+Conceptual artists Jennifer Allora and Guillermo Calzadilla are one of the art world’s most dynamic power couples.

 For the past 20-odd years, Jennifer Allora and Guillermo Calzadilla have been partners in art, life, and love.
 Their well-researched work is dense with concepts and connections.
 Over the years, they’ve explored deep time, civil disobedience, and colonization.
 Guillermo Calzadilla says that all of their pursuits are united by two words.

 By this, he means their specialty is juxtaposing contexts, to make larger points about the world.
 A recent project saw them outfit a digger with a bell to demolish a pharmaceutical plant in Puerto Rico.

 Jennifer Allora: We have made many pieces, I think, that try to consider, “What is the role of a monument or a memorial?
 What function of commemoration do they serve?”
 And obviously, a bell is something that one could associate with having a commemorative function—marking the hour or marking a passing of some sort of an event that may happen—and use it to be the device through which this building is going to be demolished.